jjustin2620/Fake-StackOverflow/README.md

 This is a stack overflow clone using vanilla Javascript, HTML, and CSS.
+It has the basic functionality of the app which includes searching for questions, sorting by categories, and posting and answering questions.

 Directions:
 1. Install Python3. (skip if already installed).